OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 - See General controls, in particular data minimization
 - See controls for threats through use
+- The below control(s), each marked with a # and a short name in capitals

+### #FILTERSENSITIVETRAINDATA
-- FILTERSENSITIVETRAINDATA (development-time appsec).
+(development-time appsec).
 Actively prevent sensitive data when constructing the training dataset using manual verification and/or automated detection and/or careful selection of train data sources

 Links to standards:

   - Not covered yet in ISO/IEC standards